nhan1603/SandBox/README.md

 3. **README.md**:
    - This README file, which provides an overview of the tool, installation instructions, usage guidelines, and details about the contents of the submission.

+4. **SandBox Manual.pdf**:
+   - The manual of how to use the SandBox Execution Tools step by step.

+5. **SampleFile**:
+   - The folder that contains sample executable for user to test the Sandbox

 ## Requirements

 - **Windows 10/11**: The tool requires a Windows operating system with Windows Sandbox enabled.